smallyunet/valuable-paper-backup/README.md

 # Index

 .
+ * <a href="./Tech elliptic-curve cryptography">Tech elliptic-curve cryptography</a>
+   * <a href="./Tech elliptic-curve cryptography/A Gentle Introduction to Elliptic Curve Cryptography.pdf">A Gentle Introduction to Elliptic Curve Cryptography.pdf</a>
+   * <a href="./Tech elliptic-curve cryptography/Elliptic curve cryptosystems.pdf">Elliptic curve cryptosystems.pdf</a>
+   * <a href="./Tech elliptic-curve cryptography/Use of Elliptic Curves in Cryptography.pdf">Use of Elliptic Curves in Cryptography.pdf</a>
+ * <a href="./Tech lambda-calculus">Tech lambda-calculus</a>
+   * <a href="./Tech lambda-calculus/A Tutorial Introduction to the Lambda Calculus.pdf">A Tutorial Introduction to the Lambda Calculus.pdf</a>
+   * <a href="./Tech lambda-calculus/Introduction to Lambda Calculus.pdf">Introduction to Lambda Calculus.pdf</a>
+   * <a href="./Tech lambda-calculus/Programming Languages and Lambda Calculi.pdf">Programming Languages and Lambda Calculi.pdf</a>
+   * <a href="./Tech lambda-calculus/The Call-by-Need Lambda Calculus.pdf">The Call-by-Need Lambda Calculus.pdf</a>
+   * <a href="./Tech lambda-calculus/programming in lambda calcuius.pdf">programming in lambda calcuius.pdf</a>
  * <a href="./[Author] A.M.Turling">[Author] A.M.Turling</a>
    * <a href="./[Author] A.M.Turling/COMPUTING MACHINERY AND INTELLIGENCE.pdf">COMPUTING MACHINERY AND INTELLIGENCE.pdf</a>
    * <a href="./[Author] A.M.Turling/ON COMPUTABLE NUMBERS, WITH AN APPLICATION TOTHE ENTSCHEIDUNGSPROBLEM.pdf">ON COMPUTABLE NUMBERS, WITH AN APPLICATION TOTHE ENTSCHEIDUNGSPROBLEM.pdf</a>